 J. M. Coetzee: Life and Times of Michael K

 Michael’s Spoon was originally written as an all-electronic piece which is the second movement of the five-movement piece The Garden of Cyrus.
 That piece was released on my 1998 CD, Overstepping.

 Michael’s Spoon is part of my ongoing project, A Book of Days.
 You can listen to the electronic version and watch Mechele Manno’s video by visiting February 9th.

 The chamber ensemble version of Michael’s Spoon was originally made in 2004 for performances by the Robin Cox Ensemble.
 You can download a score of that version here.
 You are welcome to substitute instruments as desired for your ensemble.
 Alternatively, the piece can be performed by a solo player on the cello part (or shared by low brass), with all the other parts pre-recorded.
 Here’s a performing score of the two-trombone version.
 In addition, there’s now a 2018 quartet version for trombone, piano, and one or two percussionists (on glock and vibes.)
-When you order the performance materials by clicking the button below, let me know what version you’re interested in.
+When you order the performance materials, let me know what version you’re interested in.
 I can also supply the score in xml format so you can make your own arrangement.
 Thanks for your interest in Michael’s Spoon!